 THE CONTINUAL CYCLE OF LIFE COMING FORTH FROM MY KITCHEN

 Love Compost is a collection of photographs, the subject of which many people would consider garbage.
 The images are mostly (but not exclusively) of food waste from my kitchen.
 All of the once-living subject matter that I photograph makes its way to my backyard composter.
 There it is allowed to decompose naturally.
 What began as a momentary pause at the window above my kitchen sink…an observation… became a meaningful photographic meditation, a practice, a necessary ritual, and a path.
+My photographs were first presented as a collection in Saratoga Springs, N.Y in celebration of International Compost Awareness Week in May 2019.
+This message is even more relevant today.
+Enjoy the video!
 These photographs were first presented at Uncommon Grounds in Saratoga Springs, NY, in conjunction with International Compost Awareness Week, in May 2019, with a donation made to Sustainable Saratoga.

 As the momentum of Love Compost grows, I continue to photograph my own compost, and now beyond!
 To celebrate businesses that compost, I am creating Compositions that reflect what they do, featuring their individual personalities, with their own compost.
 Yes!…and I know that it’s difficult to imagine, and I just can’t wait to share them!
 If you have a business, and you compost, and are interested in this photographic project, please contact me.

 The natural order of things